Primary School English

 public administration, education, commerce, science and technology, and global

-become an essential skill in the workplace, and a mastery of English is vital to Singapore’s
+therefore,has become an essential skill in the workplace, and a mastery of English is vital to

-school will help pupils become independent lifelong learners, creative thinkers and problem solvers
+Language curriculum in school will help pupils become independent lifelong learners, creative thinkers and problem

-Pupils will read widely, learn how to analyse and evaluate language and the media, and respond
+contexts.
+Pupils will read widely, learn how to analyse and evaluate language and the media, and

 Children begin to read at different ages.